jpopham/jekyll-now/_posts/2015-01-10-curly-brackets.md

     - jekyll
     - markdown
 ---
 I mentioned in my previous post that *Drafts* was "corrupting" files containing curly brackets.
-These brackets are part of the [Liquid templat img language](http://liquidmarkup.org) which is used by Jekyll to turn templates into html.
+These brackets are part of the [Liquid templating language](http://liquidmarkup.org) which is used by Jekyll to turn templates into html.

 >There are two types of markup in Liquid: Output and Tag.